Versolato/WCLUtility/README.md

 If you want to compile, just clone and open on Visual Studio (I used VS 2017).
 You will be missing a small text file called `AppId.txt`.
 It contains the *Wargaming App Id* that you can create on their [Developer Portal](https://developers.wargaming.net/).

 Without this key file on the same directory of the binaries the application will run with the `demo` app id, witch is quite limited.

+## Path Ahead

+* Providing a sample file;
+* Some more validation on the *Players on the top 32 last Season*;
+* Adapting to the WCL 3 file format;
+* Computing WN8, WinRate and Average Tier of the Players and Teams;